 When you began taking photographs, how did you come by your trademark look?
 I was an art history major in college, so when I started, I was very influenced by all things art and fashion.
 I’ve always loved the Dutch masters, and I really wanted to emulate that feeling in my photography.
 Also when I started, I was in a difficult place mentally and physically, and I gravitated to this dark, mysterious look.
 While my outlook is a lot brighter now, I’m still attracted to that deep palette with muted colors.

 What’s the creative process like when you’re about to take a new photograph?
 Do you go to the market, pick out flowers, and go from there?
 It depends on the season and even the day of the week.
-I go to Cut Flowers in Atlanta, and normally I call my guy, Scott.
+I go to Cut Flower Wholesale in Atlanta, and normally I call my guy, Scott (Shepherd).
 I’ll say, “What do you have?
 Do you have something special hidden in the back for me?”
 It’s great because I don’t have any rules or any template I have to follow.
 If I were creating a sample arrangement for a bride, I have to do what she wants.
 But for me, I start by seeking out what is the most beautiful flower that day, and then I’ll work around that flower.

 When did you start turning your photography into wallpaper and what brought on that decision?
 A while ago, I traveled to Australia for work.
 I was teaching a class over there, and I put a picture up in my presentation and mentioned that I was thinking about wallpaper, but I hadn’t done anything serious about it.
 This girl came up to me after class, and she said she makes wallpaper for a living.
 She’s a wizard with pattern.

 Tell us a little about your capsule collection.
 How did that come about?
-You have already had one collection partnered with Brooke Atwood, so how is this something different?
-The difference is that I did one image with Brooke to make a collection in December.
+You have already had one collection partnered with fashion designer Brooke Atwood, so how is this something different?
+The difference is that I did one image with Brooke to make a collection in December (2015).
 It was with my print Creamy.
 It was basically made-to-order styles printed on beautiful silk fabric and people responded really well.
 Brooke is an amazing designer based in Atlanta and an old friend, so it was fun to work together on that.
 For my capsule collection, I wanted to do this because I previously partnered with a company based in Australia called Hubble and Duke, and they did this cute little kids line.
 They were so beautiful, that I decided that I wanted to make clothes for women.

 By Jena Hippensteel